 JWST proposers will use the Astronomer's Proposal Tool (APT) to estimate the total time required to achieve the science goals for their JWST observing programs, including the total science time, direct observing overheads, and indirect overheads.

 JWST operations will be event-driven, where events will occur sequentially in time as soon as the previous event is complete.
 This concept is different from HST, where events are driven by orbital viewing periods and are constrained to begin at a specific time.
 This fact drives the JWST single stream proposal process.
-JWST observations are broken up into one or more visits, which are the groupings of activities that are scheduled together as a unit.
+JWST observations are broken up into one or more visits, which are the groupings of activities that are scheduled together as a unit by APT.
 The JWST schedule is constructed from an optimized sequencing of visits for all JWST programs.
 Unless specified in the special requirements, there is no guarantee that the visits of a given multi-visit observation (or all of the observations of a given proposal) will be executed in a contiguous manner.

 Because the details of the actual timelines that would execute a proposed set of observations are not available at the time of proposal submission, the estimate of the total time request for a given proposal must be based on a statistical model of JWST operations.
 The proposer does not have to do this on their own.
 Instead, the Astronomer's Proposal Tool (APT) is tasked with calculating a proposal's total time allocation request, based on a set of assumptions, rules, and inputs for deterministic and statistical overheads for various activities.
 APT reports both the total science time and an estimate of the total time allocation request on the Proposal Information cover page, which on submission becomes the official time allocation request for a given proposal.